California Construction Accident Attorneys

 I had an excellent experience with Arash Law.
 I will definitely recommend to my family and friends.
 I interviewed a few firms before deciding to work with Arash Law.
 What made my experience excellent was (i.e. head attorney being accessible to talk to and he answered all my questions and concerns, sensitive and thorough personel who completed in home intake & follow up process, being connected immediately to quality Physicians who addressed my injuries and recovery process, clear contract-read throughly to ensure its something you can commit to).
 Being in a car accident is a traumatic experience and I had a sense of peace knowing Arash Firm was walking with me throughout the whole process.
 Thank you Arash Firm for all your hard work and help.
 I am so grateful and appreciative for you all! 🙏 With Gratitude, Monica Parra

-Understanding the Differences Between Workers’ Compensation and Third-Party Claims
+Understanding The Differences Between Workers’ Compensation And Third-Party Claims

 Understanding the difference between how these systems work can be confusing, especially when you are trying to concentrate on getting through the pain of your injuries.
 With a workers’ compensation claim, you are required to see a doctor approved by your carrier.
 In some situations, a workers’ compensation doctor may try to limit your treatment or prevent you from getting the level of care that you really need.